eauge/opentok-go-sdk/README.rst

 Warning :
 --------------------
-The code is not ready for building web applications.
+The sdk is not ready for building web applications.
 There's a a set of tests that pass successfully but I want to add a couple of sample apps before removing this warning.
 However, adventoruous developers are more than welcome to try it out!

-Besides, keep in mind that this is not an official Server SDK from TokBox.
+Please, keep in mind that this is not a Server SDK officially supported by TokBox.
 This is a community effort so developers that want to use Go can use it to build OpenTok powered web and mobile applications.

 How To Get the Code: